 Where is My Home Leaking?

 With our years of experience improving homes in the Charlotte, NC area — including Mooresville, Concord, Rock Hill, and Gastonia — our air sealing teams know just where to look for air leaks.
 As part of our free energy analysis, our certified energy pro will be able to pinpoint spots in your home that need sealing to improve your family’s comfort.
-We’ll inspect your home from attic to crawl space and even use infrared thermal imaging to identify where outside air is leaking into your living areas.
+We’ll inspect your home from attic to crawl space to identify where outside air is leaking into your living areas.
 Some of the common areas where air leaks are found include:

 Pipe and electrical penetrations